aurelia/testing/doc/article/en-US/testing-components.md

 ---
 ## [Introduction](aurelia-doc://section/1/version/1.0.0)

-With the Component Tester you can easily stage a custom element or custom attribute in isolation inside a mini Aurelia application, assert how it responds to databinding and assert its behavior throughout the component's lifecycle (bind, attached etc).
+With the Component Tester you can easily stage a custom element or custom attribute in isolation inside a mini Aurelia application, assert how it responds to data-binding and assert its behavior throughout the component's lifecycle (bind, attached etc).

 ## [Getting Started](aurelia-doc://section/2/version/1.0.0)